Davy Fitzgerald: Wexford manager

 On 7 October 2016, Fitzgerald was appointed as manager of the Wexford senior hurling team for a three-year term.

+Wexford had good underage hurling players coming through, Wexford having won 3 Leinster U21 titles in a row between 2013-2015.

-On 19 February, Wexford defeated Galway by 1-21 to 3-13 in the 2017 National Hurling League at Pearse Stadium to record their second win out of two games.
+On 19 February, Wexford defeated Galway by 1–21 to 3–13 in the 2017 National Hurling League at Pearse Stadium to record their second win out of two games.

-On 12 March 2017, Wexford achieved promotion to Division 1A of the National Hurling League with a game to spare after a 1-17 to 0-15 win against Offaly.
+On 12 March 2017, Wexford achieved promotion to Division 1A of the National Hurling League with a game to spare after a 1–17 to 0–15 win against Offaly.

-On 2 April 2017, Wexford defeated Kilkenny by 2-18 to 0-19 at Nowlan Park in the quarter-finals of the National Hurling league, it was only the third victory from the last 21 meetings with Kilkenny.
+On 2 April 2017, Wexford defeated Kilkenny by 2–18 to 0–19 at Nowlan Park in the quarter-finals of the National Hurling league, it was only the third victory from the last 21 meetings with Kilkenny.

 On 16 April 2017, during the league semi-final defeat against Tipperary, Fitzgerald entered the field to challenge referee Diarmuid Kirwan thinking that it should have been a free to Wexford before the second Tipperary goal.
-He confronted Tipperary’s Niall O’Meara and shoved Jason Forde before leaving the field of play.
+He confronted Tipperary's Niall O’Meara and shoved Jason Forde before leaving the field of play.

-Four days later Fitzgerald was handed an eight-week suspension by the GAA’s Central Competitions Control Committee.
+Four days later Fitzgerald was handed an eight-week suspension by the GAA's Central Competitions Control Committee.

-On 10 June 2017, Wexford defeated Kilkenny by 1-20 to 3-11 in the 2017 Leinster Championship semi-final to qualify for their first Leinster final in nine years.
+On 10 June 2017, Wexford defeated Kilkenny by 1–20 to 3–11 in the 2017 Leinster Championship semi-final to qualify for their first Leinster final in nine years.
 It was also their first summer win against Kilkenny in thirteen years.

 In 2018, Wexford recorded wins over Waterford, Clare and Cork in Division 1A of the National Hurling League, staying up with a game to spare.
-They bet Galway in the league quarter final and lost to Kilkenny in the semi final, who went on to win the competition.
+They bet Galway in the league quarter final and lost to Kilkenny in the semi-final, who went on to win the competition.

 In the Leinster championship, they beat Dublin by 2 points in the second round, having had a bye in the first round.

-They then annihilated Offaly on a scoreline of 5-24 to 2-9, but lost to Galway by 9 points in Wexford Park the week after.
+They then annihilated Offaly on a scoreline of 5–24 to 2-9, but lost to Galway by 9 points in Wexford Park the week after.

 It all came down to Nowlan park the following week against Kilkenny.
 The winners of this game would determine who would join Galway in the Leinster final.
 Wexford put on a great first half display and were winning by 9 points at one stage, but faded and lost by a single point.